nus-cs2103-AY2324S2/ip/docs/README.md

 ## Credits

-I acknowledge that portions of the source code are referenced from CS2103T and SE-EDU.
+I acknowledge that portions of the source code are referenced from CS2103T website, SE-EDU, Javatpoint, W3Schools website and my teammate (Wang Lifu - Github Profile: @LifHoshi) for following purposes.
+- CS2103T website and SE-EDU: For most deliverable sample codes including Java FXML
+- JavaTpoint: Checking how exception classes are implemented
+- W3Schools: Writing and reading files that concerns saving and loading tasks from data
+- Wang Lifu: regarding the part on saving file correctly (especially for Jar file)

-I have done my upmost best to add comments to parts of code where references to above sources have been made in this repository.
+I have done my upmost best to add comments to parts of code (except for CS2103T website and SE-EDU) where references to above sources have been made in this repository.